Blended Learning Advantages and Disadvantages

 Lack of motivation

+There are also some cons to blended learning.
 The type of blended learning can worsen the motivation and willingness of your participants.
 Not every blended learning model is applicable to every age category.
 Just like you don’t give young children a book with long texts and few images.
 When children start reading, you give them books with many images and few words.
 After several years you can give them a book with more words and less images.
 If you expect young children to do all their homework and prepare lessons on their computer at home, you are wrong.

 Basic technology knowledge